mg143pavankumar/Data-Structure-Using-C/Linked_List_Ds/Single_linkedList/Opearations/README.md

 ### Inserting At Specific location in the list (After a Node)
 We can use the following steps to insert a new node after a node in the single linked list...
-+ Step 1: Create a newNode with given value.
++ Step 1: Create a function for finding lenght of a node.
-+ Step 2: Check whether list is Empty (root == NULL)
++ Step 2: Get the location from the user where they want to insert the node.
-+ Step 3: If it is Empty then, set newNode -> next = NULL and root = newNode.
++ Step 3: Check whether the location is not greater than node length.
-+ Step 4: If it is Not Empty then, define a node pointer temp and initialize with root.
++ Step 4: If it is Not then,  get the data from user and make temp -> next = NULL.
-+ Step 5: Keep moving the temp to its next node until it reaches to the node after which we want to insert the newNode (until temp1 -> data is equal to location, here location is the node value after which we want to insert the newNode).
++ Step 5: define a pointer **p** and initilize to __root__.
-+ Step 6: Every time check whether temp is reached to last node or not.
-If it is reached to last node then display 'Given node is not found in the list!!!
-Insertion not possible!!!' and terminate the function.
-Otherwise move the temp to next node.
++ Step 6: Keep moving the __p__ to its next node until it reaches to the specified location (until i < location).
-+ Step 7: Finally, Set 'newNode -> next = temp -> next' and 'temp -> next = newNode'
++ Step 7: Finally, Set 'temp -> next = p -> next' and 'p -> next = temp'

 ### Implementation is shown below.
 ```